Theme:

 Media Bias Meter

-• Summer: Texas Republicans enacted mid-decade redistricting reshaping several districts.
+• Summer 2025: Texas enacted mid-decade redistricting that reshaped several congressional districts.

-• Monday: Colin Allred announced he ended his Senate bid and will run for TX-33.
+• Early filing deadline day (Monday): Colin Allred ended his Senate bid and filed to run in the new 33rd District.

 Media Bias